 Peter Goeman began serving at Shepherds in 2017 as Assistant Professor of Old Testament and Biblical Languages at Shepherds, having joined the faculty in 2017.
 Peter is a graduate of both The Master’s University (TMU) and The Master’s Seminary (TMS).
 At TMU Peter studied business, and at TMS he completed his MDiv, ThM, and PhD degrees, specializing in Old Testament studies.
 Over the last six years he has been involved in various pastoral ministry positions.
 He currently serves at The Shepherd’s Church, overseeing the young adult ministry.
 He is married to Kinsley, and they have two sons.
 He is a member of the Evangelical Theological Society, and has authored regular journal articles.

-Peter’s extensive background in ancient languages, along with his substantial training in Israel and Jordan, make him a huge asset to Shepherds’ Department of Biblical Archaeology.
+Peter’s extensive background in ancient languages, along with his substantial training in the cultural world of the Bible, make him a huge asset to Shepherds’ Department of Biblical Archaeology.
 He serves as a language expert and provides critical input in areas of geography and inscriptions.

 BS The Master’s University